isaacwashere/rails-react-userAuthApp/README.md

 #### Client/ReactJS Frontend

-1. Navigate to a Seperate Terminal
+1. Navigate to a Seperate Terminal:

 > open "reactjs-frontend" directory and then naviagate to "react-authFrontEnd" folder in your Terminal

-2. Start the ReactJS client
+2. Start the ReactJS client:

 > type "npm run start"

 > press enter

-3. Open in your browser
+3. View/Use in your browser:

-> opens at "http://localhost:3000" (may open automatically)
+>  at localhost:3000 in your browser (may open automatically)

 ## Abilities & Features